-The criteria for the best eCommerce platform vary from person to person but all of these platforms are incredibly popular, and rightfully so.
-They provide incredible features and they are used by hundreds of thousands, if not more, of websites all around the world.
-Still, you might be wondering, “All of these are great options, which one should I go for?”.
-Well, it’s simple.
+The criteria for the best eCommerce platform vary from person to person, but all of these platforms are incredibly popular, and rightfully so!
+They provide incredible features and are used by hundreds of thousands, if not more, of websites worldwide.
+Still, you might be wondering, “All of these are great options; which one should I go for?”

 If not, and you don’t know anything about coding or web designing, you’d probably want to go for options that don’t require the hassle.
 You’d rather go for something that gives you the best result without making you scratch your head every two minutes.

 Your customization depends on it, too.
-Do you need to customize your online store in a specific way or are you going to be satisfied with the templates given to you by your choice of eCommerce platform?
-This is important because if customization is important for you, you might get away with it to a certain extent without the knowledge of much web design, but if you want some specific changes, you’d be better off with a platform that allows you to edit the code via HTML or CSS.
+Do you need to customize your online store in a specific way, or are you going to be satisfied with the templates given to you by your choice of eCommerce platform?
+This is important because if customization is important for you, you might get away with it to a certain extent without the knowledge of much web design.
+Still, if you want some specific changes, you’d be better off with a platform that allows you to edit the code via HTML or CSS.

 Whether you’re a clothing store trying to sell some shirts and jeans, a shoes store selling customized, bespoke shoes, an online extension of an existing, brick and mortar bakery, or a raw material B2B supplier – it matters when choosing a platform.

-Nonetheless, there are platforms like Shopify, WooCommerce, etc. that cater to the general market and provide equal benefits as they don’t stick to just one niche.
+Nonetheless, platforms like Shopify, WooCommerce, etc., cater to the general market and provide equal benefits as they don’t stick to just one niche.

-Are you just starting out or are you an established business?
-Are you looking at scaling up your online store in the near future or are you content with keeping it at a small enough size for the foreseeable future?
+Are you just starting, or are you an established business?
+Are you looking at scaling up your online store shortly, or are you content with keeping it at a small enough size for the foreseeable future?
 These are the types of questions you need to be asking yourself.

 The options for a small to medium-sized business differ because the requirements are different.
-If you have an established business, you’ll have an established clientele – meaning, you have to consider the fact that your store needs to have a certain quality and requirements so that it can service your clients in the best way possible.
+If you have an established business, you’ll have an established clientele – meaning you have to consider that your store needs to have a certain quality and requirements to serve your clients in the best way possible.

-If you’re just starting out, you can afford to go for the lower options available, perhaps, because you need to preserve costs while increasing revenue.
-Your emphasis should be on getting more and more clients and as you progress along, you can go for even better options to support your growing list of customers.
+If you’re just starting, you can afford to go for the lower options available, perhaps, because you need to preserve costs while increasing revenue.
+Your emphasis should be on getting more and more clients, and as you progress along, you can go for even better options to support your growing list of customers.

-So, according to your own budget, you need to decide what price is the best for you and what option provides the best value to you, within that amount.
+According to your own budget, you need to decide what price is the best for you and what option provides the best value to you within that amount.
 Even then, you need to decide if you want to go with the subscription-based platforms or the free download platforms (which charge in other ways).

 These platforms’ offerings vary widely, according to the options you select.
-For example, on platforms like Shopify, BigCommerce, or Wix, you have multiple tiers of pricing models available and you can select the one that you feel is the best for you and provides you the best value for money.
+For example, on platforms like Shopify, BigCommerce, or Wix, you have multiple tiers of pricing models available, and you can select the one you feel is the best for you and provide you the best value for money.

-This is a recurring thing that I’ve touched upon in this article and it’s absolutely pertinent to know what your requirements are.
-Whether you’re just starting out or are an already established business looking to foray into the world of eCommerce – you need to know precisely what you’re looking for in order to get the best deal.
+This is a recurring thing that I’ve touched upon in this article, and it’s absolutely pertinent to know what your requirements are.
+Whether you’re just starting or are an already established business looking to foray into the world of eCommerce – you need to know precisely what you’re looking for to get the best deal.